ar3993/Gas-Power-TimeSeriesForecasting-XGBoost-LSTM/readme.txt

 I then measured the accuracy of the predictions by RMSE (Root Mean Squared Error) - it is a statistic which evaluates regression models to compare different models.
 The lower the RMSE, the better model it is at making predictions.

-Comparing the RMSEs, LSTM was a more accurate predictor for gas production, with the drawback being, that it gave extremely inaccurate predictions for a longer period of 2 weeks.
+Comparing the RMSEs, LSTM was a more accurate predictor for gas production, with the drawback being that it gave extremely inaccurate predictions for a longer period of 2 weeks.

 XGBoost had a higher RMSE, but did a better job at predicting a longer period of forecast.